Legal Documents for Elderly Parents: A List

 • Sudden changes in your parents' health can require quick action.
 Having the necessary paperwork readily available can make all the difference if parents need immediate medical attention.

-• There are several important legal and financial documents that seniors should have in order, including Advance Directives, Living Wills, & Durable Power of Healthcare Attorney (DPOHA).
+• There are several important legal and financial documents that seniors should have in order, including advance directives and power of attorney.

 • By using Trustworthy, seniors and their loved ones can securely store and organize their documents in one centralized location, making it easy to access them whenever they are needed.

-What Legal Documents Do I Need to Manage My Parent's Care?
+What Documents Do I Need to Manage My Parents' Care?

-To help you keep track of the estate planning documents your elderly parent may need, here's a checklist of important legal documents to have readily available.
+To help you keep track of the estate planning documents your elderly parents may need, here's a checklist of important legal documents to have readily available.

-Advance directives and living wills are two legal documents that ensure your elderly parent's medical wishes are respected in the event of a life-threatening situation or at the end of their life.
+Advance directives ensure your elderly parents' medical wishes are respected in the event of a life-threatening situation or at the end of their life.

-Both documents are notarized and provide instructions on medical care that your parent wishes to receive or avoid.
+These documents, which should be notarized, will provide instructions on medical care that your parents wish to receive or avoid.

-• Advance directives can include instructions about life-sustaining measures, such as whether your parent wants to be put on a ventilator or receive CPR.
+• An advance directive can include instructions about life-sustaining measures, such as whether a parent wants to be put on a ventilator or receive CPR.

-• Living wills focus specifically on end-of-life care and may outline your parent's preferences regarding hospice care, palliative care, and other medical interventions.
+• A living will, which is a type of advance directive, focuses on end-of-life care and may outline a parent's preferences regarding hospice care, palliative care, and other medical interventions.

-By having these legal documents in place, your parent's medical providers and caregivers will have a clear understanding of their wishes, which can provide peace of mind for both you and your parents during difficult times.
+By having such legal documents in place, your parents' medical providers and caregivers will have a clear understanding of their wishes, which can provide peace of mind for both you and your parents during difficult times.

-A durable power of attorney for healthcare designates a person (and often an alternate) to make medical decisions on behalf of your elderly parent if they become incapacitated or are otherwise unable to make their own medical decisions.
+A durable power of attorney for healthcare, another type of advance directive, designates a person (and often an alternate) to make medical decisions on behalf of an elderly parent if they become incapacitated or are otherwise unable to make their own medical decisions.

-This document ensures your parent's medical wishes are respected, even if they are unable to communicate them.
+This document ensures an elderly parent's medical wishes are respected, even if they are unable to communicate them.

-They can also decide where your parent should receive medical care, such as in a hospital or at home with hospice care.
+They can also decide where a parent should receive medical care, such as in a hospital or at home with hospice care.

 Simplify late-life planning with Trustworthy’s award-winning software and expert advisors.